CNVHK/cast_edu_board_2025/README.md

 > This is an updated version of CAST Edu Board 2024, with revised circuit design and enhanced code features.
 > Original project copyright: Copyright (C) 2024 ArcticLampyrid, insmtr.
-> This hardware revision copyright: Copyright (C) 2025 CNVHK, yhy.
+> This hardware revision copyright: Copyright (C) 2025 CNVHK, YHY.

 Choose your language:
 - [English](./README.md)